-The coordinators of this experience - Kyle Key and Marcell Crawford - will set you up with everything you need to play!
+The Lead Storytellers of this experience will set you up with everything you need to play!
 All you need to bring are your ideas around a character you would like to explore.
 We recommend that you brainstorm character traits and identities both similar and different to your own (keep in mind that you will need to articulate these ideas in your initial application).

 While it is true that tabletop role-playing games often use dice rolls and fantasy combat to determine inflection points in a story, it should be noted that those participating in this experience will be asked – and challenged – to immerse themselves in their character, as that internal story is just as powerful and important as the external one.
 Growth occurs when we encounter new experiences and engage across difference, and both will be common themes in this adventure.